Rommie Amaro: Academic career

 Amaro joined the faculty at University of California, Irvine in 2009, with partial appointments in the departments of pharmaceutical sciences, computer science, and chemistry.
 She received an NIH Director's New Innovator Award in 2010 and the Presidential Early Career Award for Scientists and Engineers in 2010.
 She returned to UCSD in 2012 in the Department of Chemistry and Biochemistry.
-She was the director of UCSD's National Biomedical Computation Resource from 2014-2020.
-She served as co-Director of the Drug Design Data Resource (D3R).
+She was the director of UCSD's National Biomedical Computation Resource from 2014 to 2020.
+She served as co-director of the Drug Design Data Resource (D3R).

 Amaro's work has emphasized the utility of GPU computing for methods development for molecular simulation.
 She was awarded a research grant by NVIDIA in 2013 to continue development for the CUDA platform.

 Amaro is also active in public outreach and science communication; a high-school student she co-mentored won the 2013 Siemens Competition in Math, Science & Technology, the 2013 Google Science Fair, and the 2014 Intel Science Talent Search.